jonathan-warkentine/horiseon-code-refactor/README.md

     5. Removed the "footer" class and replaced the selector with a direct "footer {}" tag in place of the ".footer {}" class tag
     6. Replaced class "benefits" for our aside with the semantic element selector "aside {}"
     7. Consolidated ".lead-generation", ".benefit-brand", and ".cost-management" classes with a single, shared class, ".benefit-section"
-    10. Consolidated ".lead-generation h3", ".benefit-brand h3", and ".cost-management h3" classes with a single, shared class, ".benefit-section h3"
+    8. Consolidated ".lead-generation h3", ".benefit-brand h3", and ".cost-management h3" classes with a single, shared class, ".benefit-section h3"
     9. Consolidated ".lead-generation img", ".benefit-brand img", and ".cost-management img" classes with a single, shared class, ".benefit-section img"
+    10. Because it was redundant, the "header" class was removed from the "header" element, and the CSS updated accordingly to preserve styling.